 The Hyperlink control

-displays a HTML link to an address, which opens in the default browser
+displays an HTML link to an address, which opens in the default browser

-than HTTP.
-When using the Hyperlink control with Enhanced UI your
+HTTP.
+When using the Hyperlink control with Enhanced UI your package

-package will be able to run on all OS and Windows Installer versions, as opposed to
+will be able to run on all OS and Windows Installer versions, as opposed to the

-the standard Windows Installer UI, that limits its usage to version
+standard Windows Installer UI, that limits its usage to version 5.0 or

-5.0 or higher.
-Also, using Enhanced UI allows better
+higher.
+Also, using Enhanced UI allows better transparency rendering for

 HTML Host Control